Procurement - supplying goods and services to us

 - provides tips on preparing and submitting a tender, to help you improve your chances of being chosen to provide goods or services to the Government

 - explains the common jargon used in the tender process.

 For more information read the Government Procurement website – information for suppliers(external link).

 We manage supplier feedback and complaints in line with MBIE’s Guide to Supplier Feedback and Complaints.

 If you have any concerns or feedback about a particular procurement process, email ProcurementComplaints@kaingaora.govt.nz and we will confirm receipt of your communication within 48 hours.

 MBIE also offers a confidential supplier feedback service.

 The process for making a formal complaint is set out in the Guide to Supplier Feedback and Complaints(external link).

-If you change your bank account information, address, company name or any other information previously provided, email us at email@example.com so our Procurement Operations team can make the necessary changes.
+If you change your bank account information, address, company name or any other information previously provided, email us at firstname.lastname@example.org so our Purchase to Pay team can make the necessary changes.